I moved house recently and it made me reflect on how a new physical environment makes it

 We chose and are redesigning our new place to encourage the behaviors and lifestyle we want in the next stage of our lives.

-I was talking to a colleague who is working with a large organisation who are currently moving to a new head office.
+I was talking to a colleague who is working with a large organization who are currently moving to a new head office.
 They are taking the opportunity to change culture and language and making a big point about not bringing certain behaviors and language from the old office to the new.

 So a change of physical environment gives us a sense of a “new start” and the design of that environment can also encourage new behaviors, such as when companies introduce informal meeting areas and “high streets” in their new buildings to encourage more informal meetings.